Marital rape: 20th- and 21st-century criminalization

 The marital rape exemption or defence became more widely viewed as inconsistent with the developing concepts of human rights and equality.
+The first country which criminalized the marital rape in 1922 was Soviet Union (i. e. the penal code made no longer the distinction between violent sex within marriage and outside the marriage), one decade later Poland in 1932.
+After World War II, many members of the Communist Bloc followed the Soviet example, e. g.
+Czechoslovakia in 1950.

-Feminists worked systematically since the 1960s to overturn the marital rape exemption and criminalize marital rape.
+Under the influence of European countries in which marital rape was already illegal (Soviet Union, etc.), feminists in other countries worked systematically since the 1960s to overturn the marital rape exemption and criminalize marital rape.
 Increasing criminalization of spousal rape is part of a worldwide reclassification of sexual crimes "from offenses against morality, the family, good customs, honor, or chastity ... to offenses against liberty, self-determination, or physical integrity."
 In December 1993, the United Nations High Commissioner for Human Rights published the Declaration on the Elimination of Violence Against Women.
 This establishes marital rape as a human rights violation.

 The importance of the right to self sexual determination of women is increasingly being recognized as crucial to women's rights.
 In 2012, High Commissioner for Human Rights Navi Pillay stated that: